LiliaFramework/Lilia/documentation/docs/hooks/communication_social.md

 Allows modification of the markup before chat messages are printed.
 Allows modification of markup before chat text is shown.

+**When Called**

+This hook is triggered when:
+- Chat messages are being processed for display
+- Before chat text is rendered to the screen
+- During chat message formatting and markup processing
+- When chat messages are being prepared for output

 **Parameters**

 * `text` (*string*): Base markup text.